+All pupils who attend The Grove School receive the same provision, as they all have an Education Health and Care Plan.
+All the pupils experience the same provision; this includes those pupils who maybe Looked After or post Looked After.
 How much support will my child receive?
 All children/young people are taught in small class groups with the average class size being eight to ten pupils.
-In addition to a teacher/Lead Practitioner all classes are supported by qualified and experienced Teaching Assistants which helps to ensure that all pupils receive an appropriate balance of whole class, small-group and individual teaching.
+In addition to a teacher/Class Manager/Lead Practitioner all classes are supported by qualified and experienced Teaching Assistants which helps to ensure that all pupils receive an appropriate balance of whole class, small-group and individual teaching.
 The class teacher ensures that everyone who works with your child enjoys a positive relationship with them and staff meet regularly to ensure that they are using consistent and effective approaches always to further enhance learning experiences through fun and relaxed interactions which are focussed and purposeful to progress achievement.
 If a child's/young person's needs are exceptional, even within the context of our special school setting the School Leadership Team will ensure that further support is available to them.
 A small number of young people have a bespoke timetable, whilst attached to a class their learning is predominantly supported on a one to one basis with there being a rota of staff providing this support.
 How accessible is the School?
-As a refurbished and extended special school designed by school staff specifically to meet children's/young people's needs The Grove School is fully accessible.
-The building is light and spacious with large well equipped classrooms and has several specialist teaching areas including our outdoor sensory and Grow to Eat gardens and mini-orchard.
+As a refurbished and extended special school designed by school staff specifically to meet children's/young people needs The Grove School is fully accessible.
+The building is light and bright with well-equipped classrooms and has several specialist teaching areas including our outdoor sensory area and our soft play room.
 Whilst the school building appears small from the initial outside view this perception is misleading, comments frequently compare our school to a 'Tardis'.
-Whilst our building is on a tight site the maximum use of all space available has been optimised including patio gardens and our 6a annexe.
+Whilst our building is on a tight site the maximum use of all space available has been optimised including our 6a annexe which is used for meetings, planning and has a staff room situated in it.
 What resources are available at the school?
-All classrooms have high quality ICT facilities to support learning which includes interactive whiteboards, plasma screens, desk top computers, laptops and iPads.
+All classrooms have high quality ICT facilities to support learning including interactive whiteboards, plasma screens, desk top computers, laptops and iPads.